A-Kees-H/LightControl/README.md

 if it is slower, I'd like to test the average of how many requests it takes for it to catch up

 ESP32:
-after I'd understood all this and rewritten it a few dozen times, I decided I wanted to run it from an esp device. because python is my main language and I'm too lazy to learn more than the basics of C, I chose to run it on micropython
+after I'd understood all this and rewritten it a few dozen times, I decided I wanted to run it from an esp device. because python is my main language, I chose to run it on micropython

-after a huge amount of hassle with serial port interpreters (I literally installed 5 of them) that just did not work, reddit user u/mu__rray - absolute hero of the year - suggested I use pyserial in a specific way (rts and dtr turned off) that either wasn't possible or didn't work with the other serials. this worked ... barely. it's glitchy but I could get enough access to the python REPL to connect the thing to the internet and activate webrepl
+after a huge amount of hassle with serial port interpreters (I installed 5 of them) that just did not work, reddit user u/mu__rray - absolute hero of the year - suggested I use pyserial in a specific way (rts and dtr turned off) that either wasn't possible or didn't work with the other serials. this worked ... barely. it's glitchy but I could get enough access to the python REPL to connect the thing to the internet and activate webrepl

 anyway, back to light control.
-I looked into socket access with micropython and it's slightly different in a completely unnecessary - and I'd argue extremely stupid - way to normal python, but not very complicated in that. so I reimplemented my light control code with this micropython module. it didn't work. and then in a slightly different way. it didn't work. and then in a slightly different way. it didn't work.
-I went on with this a fair bit, had no luck, then moved house and lost interest for about half a year, which takes me to now, where I tried again with the ol' throwing everything at the wall technique.
+I looked into socket access with micropython and it's slightly different to normal python, but not very complicated in that. so I reimplemented my light control code with this micropython module. it didn't work. and then in a slightly different way. it didn't work. and then in a slightly different way. it didn't work.
+I went on with this a fair bit, had no luck, then moved house and lost interest for about half a year, which takes me to now, where I tried again with what I call my throwing everything at the wall technique.
 I set up a for loop to run 10 times with 4 different varieties of code. strangely enough, the first code to work was exactly the code I'd tried 6 months ago, now working. so I set up a simple button for my esp32 and now I can turn the light on and off with the mere click of a switch. how futuristic

 [1] - my guess would be that "mode" has some relation to bulb set-up when it runs a temporary wifi network you connect your phone to so the app can connect the device to your wifi, and I flat out don't care what err_code is, but it's probably the code of whatever error it had last